 The Bucknell Forum

 Since 2007, the Bucknell Forum has brought national leaders, scholars and commentators to Bucknell to examine important issues from multidisciplinary and diverse viewpoints.
-Past Forum speakers have included famed primatologist Jane Goodall, award-winning documentary filmmaker Ken Burns, and CNN broadcast journalist and political commentator Anderson Cooper, among others.
+Past Forum speakers have included former U.S. Secretary of State Condoleezza Rice, famed primatologist Jane Goodall and CNN broadcast journalists Anderson Cooper and Jake Tapper, among others.